Skip to content

 A bank holiday is missing — how do I make sure staff are paid the premium?

-Add it under Pay & overtime → Bank holidays.
-WagePilot ships the usual England & Wales bank holidays, but one-off days (a state funeral, a jubilee) are announced ad hoc and a new year may not be shipped yet.
-Adding the date makes the bank-holiday premium apply for your organisation.
-It only changes pay if bank-holiday pay is enabled in your policy.
+Add it in Pay & overtime → Bank holidays → Add a missing date.
+WagePilot ships the standard England & Wales bank holidays, but one-off days are announced ad hoc and future years may not be shipped yet.
+Adding the date makes the premium apply for your organisation, and it only changes pay if Bank-holiday premium is enabled in your policy.

 Does adding a bank holiday affect other businesses?

-No. Manually-added bank holidays are scoped to your organisation only.
+No. Dates you add are scoped to your organisation only.
 The built-in UK calendar is shared, but your additions are private to you, and only owners and managers can change them.